microsoft/minecraft-scripting-samples/custom-components/README.md

 ---
 page_type: sample
 author: agriffin
-description: A sample pack using block and item custom components to add a new strawberry crop and watering tool. ms.author: agriffin@microsoft.com ms.date: 06/11/2024
+description: An addon using block and item custom components to add a new strawberry crop and watering tool. ms.author: agriffin@microsoft.com ms.date: 06/11/2024
 languages: